You won’t believe how incredibly easy this chicken marsala recipe is!

 What to Serve with Chicken Marsala

 Did you make this Chicken Marsala Recipe?
-Be sure to leave a rating and comment below!
+Leave a rating and comment below!

 Ingredients

-- 4 small boneless skinless chicken breasts 5-6 oz each
+- 4 small boneless skinless chicken breasts 5 to 6 oz each

 - 4 tablespoons olive oil